kctrey/onehand/README.md

 Continue in this fashion until the end of the deck is reached.
 If all cards are discarded, you win the game.

 ## Usage
+*Using the --debug option results in a lot of output: ever draw, the complete hand, and every match*

 ```
 usage: onehand.py [-h] [-n GAMES] [-c CONFIG] [--normal] [--reverse] [--nodb]
                   [--debug]